patr1ckm/mvtboost/README.md

             interaction.depth=3,

-            bag.frac=.5,          # fit each tree to a sub sample of this fraction trainfrac=.5,         # only fit the model to this fraction of the training set cv.folds=3,           # number of cross-validation folds
+            bag.frac=.5,          # fit each tree to a sub sample of this fraction trainfrac=.5,         # only fit the model to this fraction of the data set cv.folds=3,           # number of cross-validation folds
             mc.cores=3)           # run the cross-validation in parallel (not tested on windows)